CypherNyx/prework-study-guide/README.md

-# Dahlia's Study Guide Webpage: HTML, CSS, Git + JavaScript
+# Dahlia's Study Guide Webpage

 ## Description
 This project is a comprehensive and accessible resource for learning web development.
 It provides a structured content hub of notes and key concepts to remember about HTML, CSS, JavaScript, and Git.